smdocs/my-leadership-style/my-style.md

   3. Identifies opportunities for global leverage (for example, opportunities to develop R&D strategy from a global point of view).

 #### CHANGE DRIVER—Creates an environment that embraces change; makes change happen—even if the change is radical— and helps others to accept new ideas.
+Change Drivers focus on continuous improvement.
+Always challenging the status quo and breaking paradigms, they identify ideas for change and become the force driving the change home.

+  <b>Illustrations</b>
+  1. Sees the possibility for change.
+  2. Recognizes the need for change before it becomes critical.
+  3. Sells ideas for change.
+  4. Funds and supports the implementation of change and rewards behavior that supports change.

 #### ENTERPRISE GUARDIAN—Ensures shareholder value through courageous decision-making that supportsenterprise—or unit-wide interests.

+  <b>Illustrations</b>
+  1. Refuses to trade long-term for short-term gain.
+  2. Possesses the courage to make difficult decisions in times of success.
+  3. Objectively upholds the interest of the enterprise by putting aside emotions and personal relationships.
+  4. Takes responsibility for unpopular decisions and their aftermath.